kubeslice-ent/egs-installation/README.md

 4. **Modify the `kubeslice-worker-egs` Values:**
    - Update the `kubeslice-worker-egs` configuration with the `kube cluster endpoint` or `apiserver endpoint` accessible from the `kubeslice-controller` cluster.
-   - Add or modify the following `kubeslice-worker-egs` section in the `egs-installer-config.yaml` file:
+   - Navigate to the configuration file where the `inline_values` are defined for `kubeslice-worker-egs`.

      ```yaml
      inline_values:  # Inline Helm values for the worker chart